adamedx/winbox/README.md

 The `editor` attribute determines the text editor to install via the `editor` (and thus `default`) recipes.
-It's not mandatory to specify its value explicitly since it has a default value, but it **must** be st to a valid value if its overridden:
+It's not mandatory to specify its value explicitly since it has a default value, but it **must** be set to a valid value if its overridden:

 | `editor` value | Description                                           |
 |----------------|-------------------------------------------------------|